digitalhumanitieshub/virtual_landscape/README.md

 ##Credits

-This piece of work was inspired and motivated by collaboration with the 'Mapping the Lakes' project, which is part of the 'Geospatial Innovation in the Digital Humanities' initiative (see http://wp.lancs.ac.uk/lakesdeepmap/) involving Lancaster University and the University of Birmingham.
+This piece of work was inspired and motivated by collaboration with the 'Deep Mapping the Lake District' project, which is part of the 'Geospatial Innovation in the Digital Humanities' initiative (see http://wp.lancs.ac.uk/lakesdeepmap/) involving Lancaster University and the University of Birmingham.

 The Lake District panorama was photographed by Chris Donaldson from the 'Mapping the Lakes' project.
 He took it on Beacon Fell and the lake is Coniston Water from the south.
 The three higher summits to the west of the lake are Dow Crag, Coniston Old Man, and Wetherlam.